balk77/balk77.github.io/docs/troubleshooting.md

   > Try another power supply.

-  > In case of long or thin wiring pleas check the [section below](#cause-long-or-thin-cabling)
+  > In case of long or thin wiring please check the [section below](#cause-long-or-thin-cabling)

 ### Cause: Long or thin cabling.

-* Long and/or thin wiring, will cause a voltage drop over the wire
+* Long and/or thin wiring will cause a voltage drop over the wire
   > Put the power supply in the box behind the button plus.
-If the wiring do not meet the requirements for 230v,
+If the wiring does not meet the requirements for 230V,
   > consider adding a 12v (or bigger) power supply and add a LM2596 DC-DC drop down converter behind your button plus.

   > Increase the voltage a bit but do not go over 3.6v! (see chapter 4.2 of the [ESP32-S3 datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-s3_datasheet_en.pdf))